Tom Stincic: Dallas Cowboys

-Stincic was selected by the Dallas Cowboys in the third round (68th overall pick) of the 1969 NFL Draft.
+Stincic was selected by the Dallas Cowboys in the third round (68th overall pick) of the 1969 NFL/AFL draft.
 He spent three seasons serving as the backup to middle linebacker Lee Roy Jordan, appearing in 35 games, and playing with the Super Bowl VI championship team.

 After three years as a backup in Dallas, he asked to be traded.
 On July 17, 1972, he was sent to the New Orleans Saints in exchange for a third-round draft choice (#53-Harvey Martin).

 New Orleans Saints

 Stincic appeared in seven games, four as a starter, for the Saints during the 1972 season.
 On March 20, 1973, Stincic was traded to the Houston Oilers along with Dave Parks and Edd Hargett, in exchange for Ron Billingsley and Kent Nix.

 He decided to retire after not reaching a contract agreement with the Houston Oilers.

 Coaching and teaching career

 Stincic coached high school football and taught social studies and science at Chaparral High School in Scottsdale, Arizona in the 1980s, including coaching the football team to the state playoffs in 1985.
 He taught science at Mountain View High School in Mesa, Arizona in the 2000s.